15 Slavery

 Coat of Arms, Royal African Company

 The first captive arrived in Spanish America in 1501.
 From the mid-17th century to the mid-19th century, more Africans came to America than Europeans.
 More came to South America than North, but Latin American owners usually bought males only, so there was no natural reproduction.
 The black population is higher today in North America because owners there bought females and encouraged families.
 Families likewise weren’t moved to the Middle East, where Arabs castrated enslaved males (today, the old servant term Abeed is used colloquially to describe black Africans).
 Historians estimate that around 12 million enslaved people came to the Americas from Africa, with 2-5 million dying in transit.
 Half a million who came to the portion that became the United States became 4 million by the outbreak of the Civil War.
 To put some perspective on those numbers, around 2.5 million free Britons came to colonial North America.
 Only 10% of British immigrants were free and came voluntarily; the other 90% were mostly-white indentured servants.
-Free Europeans were a minority in colonial America.
+Free Europeans were a minority in colonial America, with most of its migration either involuntary or motivated by desperation.
 Many enslaved captives made their way to North America via Barbados, often through the British Royal African Company (right).

 Slaves Planting Sweet Potatoes @ James Hopkinson's Plantation, Photo by Henry Moore, New York Historical Society